ulrich-hansen/E1000PKT/README.md

 According to the README.TXT it is Open Source (GPLv2)

 To make it easier to install and uninstall this driver in FreeDOS 1.2, I have put everything in the format, that the new FreeDOS installer FDNPKG will understand.

+The driver is packaged into E1000PKT.ZIP and can be downloaded from:

 The driver will install into C:\FDOS\DRIVERS\E1000PKT.